Last updated on 24 January 2022

 - Choose shoes that fit well: When wearing high heels that fit poorly, your feet would tend to slide to the front, leaving a gap behind your heel.
 Look for narrow heels with a snug fit to correct this problem.

 - Add a shoe insert to cushion your feet: Get additional full-shoe pads that can be inserted into your shoes for extra cushioning.
 This is especially important if you have pain in the ball of your feet or will be standing in your heels for long periods.

 - Pick heels that are thicker: Heels that are thick are more stable and help to relieve pressure by redistributing the weight on your foot more evenly.
 You can also alternate heel heights, wearing higher heels on some days, and lower heels on other days.

 - Choose heels that have a more gradual “slope”: Heels which give a more gradual drop down to the flat portion of the shoe instead of a deep dive may be easier on your feet arch.
 They may also help to relieve some pain in the ball of your foot.

 - Go for open-toe heels: This is especially important if you have corns and calluses as open-toed shoes are better at taking pressure off the inflamed areas.

 - Stretching: Some stretching of the calf muscles and the plantar fascia can help in relieving aches and pains.

 It is advisable to get an assessment with a foot and ankle specialist if you have painful hard skin in the foot, or if you think that you have flat feet or high arched feet.
 Getting the appropriate shoes or insoles after an assessment can go a long way in taking care of the bones and tendons of your foot, and in keeping you comfortable.

-Always speak to a specialist if you've concerns about your foot health!
+Always speak to an orthopaedic specialist if you’ve concerns about your foot health!